winmillwill/vagrant-ohai-plugin/README.md

 Description
 ===========

-Creates a configured plugin path for distributing custom Ohai plugins, and reloads them via Ohai within the context of a Chef Client run during the compile phase (if needed).
+Creates a configured plugin path for distributing the Vagrant Ohai plugin, and loads it via Ohai within the context of a Chef Client run during the compile phase (if needed).

 Attributes
 ==========